x-cean/whatsmeme_v1/README.md

 # whatsmeme

-`whatsmeme` is a Python-based tool designed to simplify the process of creating, customizing, and sharing memes.
-Embedded in whatsapp, it comes with an easy-to-use interface and support for various meme options, `whatsmeme` helps users collects or generate memes for social media, group chats, or personal entertainment.
-The project aims to make meme creation accessible for everyone, regardless of technical background.
+`whatsmeme` is a chat bot designed to simplify the process of creating, customizing, and sharing memes.

+Embedded in whatsapp, it helps users collect or generate memes for social media, group chats, or personal entertainment easily.

+The project aims to make meme creation accessible for everyone, and bring happiness and companion around.

 ## Features